Alexander Macdonell (bishop of Kingston): Early years

 Alexander Macdonell was born 17 July 1760/62 at his father's house in Glen Urquhart.
-His early education was at the illegal and underground minor seminary at Buorblach, near Morar.
+His early education was at Bourblach, Loch Morar.
 Around 1775 he went to the Scots Colleges at Paris and Valladolid.
 He was ordained a priest on 16 February 1787 at Valladolid.
-Returning to his native land he exercised a secret apostolate for five years in Lochaber, where he was termed in Scottish Gaelic as Sandaidh Mòr ("Big Sandy") and Maighstir Alisdair ("Father Alistair").
+Returning to his native land he exercised the ministry for five years in Lochaber, where he was known as "Big Sandy" or "Mr. Alistair".

 Glengarry Fencibles

 In 1792 his people were evicted from their homes during the Highland Clearances.
-Despite the fact that, the penal laws still being enforced, being a Catholic priest he was an outlaw, Macdonell involved himself in their affairs and persuaded Glasgow business men to employ them while he acted as the Highlanders' priest and interpreter (for they were Catholics in a predominantly Protestant town and spoke Scottish Gaelic rather than Scottish English).
-He also used his influence on behalf of fellow Catholic Gaels from Barra who had attempted to emigrate but wound up shipwrecked and destitute near Glasgow.
-In May 1792, with permission of the apostolic vicar, Macdonell took up residence in Glasgow and found work for about 800 Catholic Highlanders.
+Despite the fact that, the penal laws still being enforced, being a Catholic priest he was an outlaw, Macdonell involved himself in their affairs and persuaded Glasgow business men to employ them while he acted as the Highlanders priest and interpreter (for they were Catholics in a predominantly Protestant town and spoke Scottish Gaelic not Scottish English).
+He also used his influence on behalf of some from Barra who attempted to emigrate but wound up shipwrecked and destitute near Glasgow.
+In May 1792, with permission of the apostolic vicar, Macdonell took up residence in Glasgow and found work for about 800 Highlanders.

-Within two years after the Highlanders' arrival in Glasgow, the French Revolution ruined the export trade of Glasgow and deprived Fr.
-Macdonnell's parishioners of their livelihood.
-The only avenue open to the unemployed was service in the militia, but even this was closed to Catholics, who could not take the required oath for military service.
+Within two years after the Highlanders' arrival in Glasgow, the Revolution on the Continent ruined the export trade of Glasgow and deprived them of their livelihood.
+The only avenue open to the unemployed was service in the militia, but even this was closed to the Glengarry men, who, being Catholics, could not take the required oath for enlistment.
 Father Macdonell then drafted a proposal that the Highlanders be commissioned as a Catholic regiment in service to the government.
-Clan chief Alexander Ranaldson Macdonell and John Fletcher of Dunans went to London and presented the documents to King George III, along with letters of commendation from Glasgow merchants.
+Clan chief Alexander Ranaldson Macdonell and John Fletcher of Dunans went to London and presented the documents to King George III, along with letters of commendation from the Glasgow merchants.
 Letters of service were accordingly issued in August, 1794.
-Though contrary to the existing law, Father Alexander Macdonell was gazetted as chaplain to the regiment, thus becoming the first Catholic military chaplain in the British Army since the Reformation.
-A Presbyterian minister was appointed as well for those of that persuasion.
+Though contrary to the then existing law, Father Alexander Macdonell was gazetted as chaplain to the regiment, thus becoming the first Catholic chaplain in the British Army since the Reformation.
+A Presbyterian clergyman was appointed as well for those of that persuasion.
 More than half the regiment that numbered 800, were from the area of Glengarry.
 In June, 1795, the regiment was deployed to Guernsey, where it remained until the summer of 1798, when it was moved to Ireland.

 Laggan Hill and was involved in some skirmishing at Kilkenny, Hackett's Town and New Ross.

 An American bishop gave testimony to the chaplain's services: "The memory of Father Macdonell is as green in those regions as the fields they cultivate.
 That holy, chivalrous priest saved the lives of many innocent Irishmen and restored the chapels to their original purpose."